-- (a) Preparation of the UAS operation: - (1) make sure that the: - (i) chosen payload is compatible with the UAS used for the UAS operation; - (ii) zone of UAS operation is suitable for the intended operation; and - (iii) UAS meets the technical requirements of the geographical zone; - (2) define the area of operation in which the intended operation takes place in accordance with UAS.OPEN.040; - (3) define the area of operation considering the characteristics of the UAS; - (4) identify the limitations published by the MS for the geographical zone (e.g. no-fly zones, restricted zones and zones with specific conditions near the operation zone), and if needed, seek authorisation by the entity responsible for such zones; - (5) identify the goals of the UAS operation; - (6) identify any obstacles and the potential presence of uninvolved persons in the area of operation that could hinder the intended UAS operation; and - (7) check the current meteorological conditions and the forecast for the time planned for the operation. - (b) Preparation for the flight: - (1) assess the general condition of the UAS and ensure that the configuration of the UAS complies with the instructions provided by the manufacturer in the user's manual; - (2) ensure that all removable components of the UA are properly secured; - (3) make sure that the software installed on the UAS and on the remote pilot station (RPS) is the latest published by the UAS manufacturer; - (4) calibrate the instruments on board the UA, if needed; - (5) identify possible conditions that may jeopardise the intended UAS operation; - (6) check the status of the battery and make sure it is compatible with the intended UAS operation; - (7) update the geo-awareness system; and - (8) set the height limitation system, if needed. - (c) Flight under normal conditions: - (1) using the procedures provided by the manufacturer in the user's manual, familiarise with how to:
+- (a) Preparation of the UAS operation: - (1) make sure that the: - (i) chosen payload is compatible with the UAS used for the UAS operation; - (ii) zone of UAS operation is suitable for the intended operation; and - (iii) UAS meets the technical requirements of the geographical zone; - (2) define the area of operation in which the intended operation takes place in accordance with UAS.OPEN.040; - (3) define the area of operation considering the characteristics of the UAS; - (4) identify the limitations published by the MS for the geographical zone (e.g. no-fly zones, restricted zones and zones with specific conditions near the operation zone), and if needed, seek authorisation by the entity responsible for such zones; - (5) identify the goals of the UAS operation; - (6) identify any obstacles and the potential presence of uninvolved persons in the area of operation that could hinder the intended UAS operation; and

+- (7) check the current meteorological conditions and the forecast for the time planned for the operation. - (b) Preparation for the flight: - (1) assess the general condition of the UAS and ensure that the configuration of the UAS complies with the instructions provided by the manufacturer in the user's manual; - (2) ensure that all removable components of the UA are properly secured; - (3) make sure that the software installed on the UAS and on the remote pilot station (RPS) is the latest published by the UAS manufacturer; - (4) calibrate the instruments on board the UA, if needed; - (5) identify possible conditions that may jeopardise the intended UAS operation; - (6) check the status of the battery and make sure it is compatible with the intended UAS operation; - (7) activate the geo-awareness system and ensure that the geographical information is up to date; - (8) set the height limitation system, if needed; - (9) set the low-speed mode, if available; and - (10) check the correct functioning of the C2 link. - (c) Flight under normal conditions: - (1) following the procedures provided by the manufacturer in the user's manual, familiarise themselves with how to: - (i) take off (or launch); - (ii) make a stable flight: - (A) hover in case of multirotor UA; - (B) perform coordinated large turns; - (C) perform coordinated tight turns; - (D) perform straight flight at constant altitude; - (E) change direction, height and speed; - (F) follow a path; - (G) return of the UA towards the remote pilot after the UA has been placed at a distance that no longer allows its orientation to be distinguished, in case of multirotor UA; - (H) perform horizontal flight at different speeds (critical high speed or critical low speed), in case of fixed-wing UA; - (iii) keep the UA outside no-fly zones or restricted zones, unless holding an authorisation; - (iv) use some external references to assess the distance and height of the UA; - (v) perform a return-to-home (RTH) procedure automatic or manual;